achristen/Meteobike/QGIS-Analysis/readme.md

 - [ASTER Global Digital Elevation Model](https://asterweb.jpl.nasa.gov/gdem.asp)
 - [Space Shuttle Radar Topography Mission (SRTM)](https://www.earthdata.nasa.gov/sensors/srtm)

-Both datasets can be downloaded from the [USGS EarthExplorer](https://earthexplorer.usgs.gov) (free user account required).
+The SRTM dataset can be downloaded from the [USGS EarthExplorer](https://earthexplorer.usgs.gov) (free user account required).
 There, use the map and zoom into your study area.
 Under 'Search Criteria' > 'Polygon' select `Use Map` and adjust the corner points of the polygon to your study area.
-Under 'Data Sets' search for `SRTM1 Arc-Second Global` or `ASTER Global DEM V3`.
+Under 'Data Sets' navigate to `Digital Elevation` and `SRTM` and use `SRTM1 Arc-Second Global`.
 Click on `Results` and download the corresponding files in the GeoTIFF format.

+The ASTER dataset can be obtained from the [NASA Earthdata website](https://search.earthdata.nasa.gov/) (free user account required).
+Search for `ASTER Global DEM` and select `ASTER Global Digital Elevation Model V003`.
+On the left side, click on `Spatial` and `Polygon` or `Rectangle`.
+Mark your study area on the map.
+Download the resulting data files.

+Please note that neither SRTM nor ASTER provide a worldwide DEM in one file.
+Therefore you might have to download several files, depending on the size of your study area.

 Save the '.tif' file locally on your machine.
-Then import the DEM into QGIS by using the menu `Layer` > `Add Layer` > `Add Raster Layer`.
+Then import the DEM into QGIS by using the menu `Layer` > `Add Layer` > `Add Raster Layer` (or simply use drag-and-drop).
 Choose the previous '.tif' file with the DEM as source:

 ![Images/QGIS_ImportRaster.png](Images/QGIS_ImportRaster.png)

+If you have several raster files, you can merge them by using `Raster` (Menu bar) > `Miscellaneous` > `Merge`.
+Select the individual raster files in the tool setting as `Input layers` and run the tool.

-Right-click to change the appearance of the DEM to have different elevations displayed differently.
+Right-click on the merged raster layer to change the appearance of the DEM to have different elevations displayed differently.
 To add countour lines go to the menu `Raster` > `Extraction` > `Contour...`.

 ![Images/QGIS_Contour.png](Images/QGIS_Contour.png)